mSchwarz6/BMGlyphLabelSwift/README.md

-# BMGlyphLabelSwift
+# BMGlyphLabel
-A Swift 3 implementation of BMGlyphLabel and BMGlyphFont
+A Swift 3 implementation of BMGlyphLabel and BMGlyphFont.